DelmedigoA/DelmedigoA.github.io/README.md

 ## Projects
 ### Text Segmentation and Formatting using LSTM Neural Networks

 Implemented an LSTM-based model for word segmentation in unstructured text as part of an academic project.
-The model effectively identifies boundaries within continuous text sequences, transforming strings like "thisisatext" into "this is a text.", using advaaced sequence modeling, and natural language processing (NLP) techniques.
+The model effectively identifies boundaries within continuous text sequences, transforming strings like "thisisatext" into "this is a text.", using advanced sequence modeling, and natural language processing (NLP) techniques.

 Project Link -> [SpaceGen](https://huggingface.co/spaces/asafd60/SpaceGen?logs=container)